RTXteam/RTX/code/kg2c/README.md

 ### Build only an ARAX NodeSynonymizer

-If you want to build _only_ an ARAX NodeSynonymizer from your KG2 version, you'll still need to do steps 1 and 2 in the above section, but instead of step 3, run the following command:
+If you want to build _only_ an ARAX NodeSynonymizer from your KG2 version, follow the same steps as in the [above section](#Build KG2canonicalized), but instead of step 4, run the following command:

 ```
 python3 RTX/code/kg2c/build_kg2c.py --synonymizeronly